Contents

 Financial Crimes Enforcement Network (FinCEN): FinCEN regulates all crypto assets for purposes of AML and combating the financing of terrorism.

-US Securities and Exchange Commission (SEC): the SEC regulates those crypto assets that could be considered to be securities under the Howey test , focusing on investor protection and disclosure.
+US Securities and Exchange Commission (SEC): The SEC regulates crypto assets that qualify as securities under the Howey Test, focusing on investor protection and disclosure.

-The Commodity Futures Trading Commission (CFTC): The CFTC governs cryptocurrencies classified as commodities, ensuring market integrity and protecting against fraud and manipulation.
+Commodity Futures Trading Commission (CFTC): The CFTC governs cryptocurrencies classified as commodities, upholding market integrity and protecting against fraud and manipulation.

-Officer of the Comptroller of Currency (OCC): The OCC regulates banks participating in cryptocurrency-related activities, including custody services and stablecoin reserves.
+Office of the Comptroller of the Currency (OCC): The OCC regulates banks participating in cryptocurrency-related activities, including custody services and stablecoin reserves.

 What are Cryptocurrencies for FinCEN?